The Generalized Matrix Separation Problem: Algorithms: Iterative Steps for the Generalized Matrix Separation Problem: Application to Videos

 \subsection{Solution to the Tensor Separation Problem}

-We now return to the solution of steps \eqref{equ:L} through \eqref{equ:Y}.
+We now return to the solution of steps \eqref{equ:L}-\eqref{equ:Y}.
 The solution to \eqref{equ:L} remains a singular value thresholding step, in which the operator $\mat(\cdot)$ is applied to reshape the tensor into a matrix.
 The solution to \eqref{equ:S} corresponds to a LASSO step, which is detailed in Section \ref{sec:tlasso}.
-Refer to Algorithm \ref{alg:gts} for further details.
+See Algorithm \ref{alg:gts}.